ShaifaliKhulbe/Masters-Thesis-Authorship-Attributon/README.md

 - **Hindi Data**: Scraped from hindisamay website.
 - **English and French Data**: Downloaded from Project Gutenberg.

-*Note: Final CSVs used in the models will be uploaded after thesis defense.*

 ## Machine Learning Models